-as in the original paper in which the method was first presented~\cite{seddik_kernel_2019}, where $t$ can be any entry of the covariance matrix $C = (t_{ij})_{i, j \in \qty[ 1,\, n_{\uplambda}]}$.
+as in the original paper in which the method was first presented~\cite{seddik_kernel_2019}, where $t$ can be any entry of the covariance matrix $C = \qty(t_{ij})_{i, j \in \qty[ 1,\, n_{\lambda}]}$.

-The approach emerges by leveraging the potentiality of standard PCA with Random Matrix Theory (RMT): while PCA itself does not rely on a specific model of the data, RMT provides a framework in which to study how the unsupervised technique works.
-The action of PCA aims at building the PCs by isolating the largest eigenvalues associated to signal, the \emph{spikes}~\cite{johnstone_distribution_2001, perry_optimality_2018}, from the bulk distribution associated to noise.
-Methods such as kPCA enable a better separation of the two components by acting directly on the distribution of eigenvalues: the application of the function~\eqref{eq:kernel} to the covariance matrix actively suppresses small entries, which are usually connected to the presence of noise, while it keeps the largest eigenvalues unchanged.
-In our application, the expected effect of kPCA with respect to PCA is therefore a cleaner reconstruction of scores and loadings leading to a better definition of the distribution of elements on the sample, and to a better estimation of their contribution to the variance.
-Such result relies on the input signal being sparse in a given basis, hence the need to introduce an intermediate step in the analysis, the DWT.
-HyperPCA also improves the ability of PCA to give a quantification of the confidence and importance contained in each reconstructed PC in terms of the explained variance retained: by acting as a kernel-based algorithm at the level of the covariance matrix, the reconstructed values of the eigenvalues better approach their true values, thus providing a more realistic overview of the reconstruction.
+The approach emerges by leveraging the potentiality of standard \pca with Random Matrix Theory (\rmt): while \pca itself does not rely on a specific model of the data, \rmt provides a framework in which to study how the unsupervised technique works.
+The action of \pca aims at building the \pcs by isolating the largest eigenvalues associated to signal, the \emph{spikes}~\cite{johnstone_distribution_2001, perry_optimality_2018}, from the bulk distribution associated to noise.
+Methods such as \kspca enable a better separation of the two components by acting directly on the distribution of eigenvalues: the application of the function~\eqref{eq:kernel} to the covariance matrix actively suppresses small entries, which are usually connected to the presence of noise, while it keeps the largest eigenvalues unchanged.
+In our application, the expected effect of \kspca with respect to \pca is therefore a cleaner extraction of scores and loadings leading to a better definition of the distribution of elements on the sample, and to a better estimation of their contribution to the variance.
+Such result relies on the input signal being sparse in a given basis, hence the need to introduce an intermediate step in the analysis, the \dwt. \hyperpca also improves the ability of \pca to give a quantification of the confidence and importance contained in each extracted \pc in terms of the explained variance retained: by acting as a kernel-based algorithm at the level of the covariance matrix, the extracted values of the eigenvalues better approach their true values, thus providing a more realistic overview of the extraction.